drupalninja/drupalx_ai/README.md

 ## Overview

-The DrupalX AI module integrates AI-powered functionality into Drupal, specifically for importing paragraph types based on Next.js components.
-This module uses the Anthropic Claude API and OpenAI to analyze Next.js components and suggest corresponding Drupal paragraph type structures.
+The DrupalX AI module integrates AI-powered functionality into Drupal, enhancing development workflows and content creation.
+This module leverages the Anthropic Claude API and OpenAI to analyze Next.js components, generate Storybook stories, create Cypress tests, and assist in landing page creation.

 ## Features

 - Drush command for importing paragraph types from Next.js components
+- Generation of Storybook stories for components
+- Creation of Cypress tests for components
+- AI-assisted landing page creation and mock-up
 - Integration with Anthropic's Claude and OpenAI API for AI-powered analysis
 - Configurable API key settings
 - Automatic generation of Drupal paragraph type structures
+- Tailwind theme configuration updates

 ## Requirements